AZaitzeff/DMIIM/README.md

 If you would like to use you own redisting code I mark the lines in dictmapping3.m and dictmapping2.m.
 In the tests files DMIIM2, DMIIM3, runtestgrimreaperlevelset.m we also used redisting for initialization (though it is not required).

 ## Simulations from the paper
 The test folder contains code to generate the simulations from the paper.
 The parameterized tests specify what table number they correspond to.
+Note that they may take a long time to run.

+Videos of the output of the DMIIM via levels set can be found of youtube:
+Two Grim Reapers colliding: https://youtu.be/Iebnyb0eTOY 2d multiple drains and angle conditions: https://youtu.be/C1mZginb_u4 3d multiple grains and angle conditions: https://youtu.be/3UzYtZFuTJE